pingcap/docs/ticdc/ticdc-sink-to-pulsar.md

 ### TLS encrypted transmission

-Starting from v7.5.1 and v8.0.0, TiCDC supports TLS encrypted transmission for Pulsar.
+For v7.5.1 and later v7.5 patch versions, TiCDC supports TLS encrypted transmission for Pulsar.
 The configuration example is as follows:

 Sink URI: